espressofiend/NCIL-SOC-2015/README-GESTASL.txt

 had variable durations.
 Following the movie, there was a blank screen of varying duration and then a prompt to make a response.

-The following is an explanation of the relevant columns; open the CSV file in Excel to view the data:
+The following is an explanation of the relevant columns; CSV is a common file format that you can open in Excel to view the data.
+Note that "CSV" stands for "comma separated values" which means that, in contrast to the input file we worked with last week that had whitespace between columns, in this file the column separator is a comma, so you will have to take this into account when splitting the input lines in Python:

-Column L/RT: reaction time in millseconds - time between onset of response cue and subject's response M/Correct: TRUE if correct answeerw was given, else FALSE N/Started@: time the trial started at, relative to when the stim program was started, in msec O/Load time: Amount of time, after the trial started, required to load the stimuli.
+Column L/RT: reaction time in millseconds - time between onset of response cue and subject's response M/Correct: TRUE if correct answer was given, else FALSE N/Started@: time the trial started at, relative to when the stim program was started, in msec O/Load time: Amount of time, after the trial started, required to load the stimuli.
 But see next column...
 P/TotalInt: Load time + amount of extra time it took before the first stimulus of the trial (which was a blank screen) to be shown on-screen.
 This accounts for the fact that after the load time, DirectRT needs to wait for the next screen refresh to draw a stimulus, which can be as much as 17 msec.